 In addition to imparting scientific education to kids, the school excels in literary, moral and religious education for fostering values like honesty, truthfulness, and commitment.
 The school is divided into four sections – junior school from class I to V; middle school from class VI to VIII; high school from class IX and X and higher secondary school from class XI and XII.
 It is the best school in Chennai city.

 1st Crescent Park Road,

 4. Sri Vidhya Academy International School:

 Gurukul style of learning is the USP of Sri Vidhya Academy International School.
 However, the school also includes modern tools to support education in the 21st century.
+Hence, this school has achieved the perfect balance between culture and tradition and innovation and development.
 The co-educational school offers good academic and extracurricular activities and builds a healthy relationship.

 Recognised by the University of Cambridge as a Cambridge International Center, the school offers education from KG to class XII in IGCSE curriculum.
 Apart from English, Hindi, Tamil and French, the school also allows students to learn European and oriental languages.
 At the end of class X, students take IGCSE exam and after grade XII, they need to appear for the GCE ‘A’ level examinations.
 These programs are highly competitive and at par with international standards.